 Bypass the crowds and enter a small but ornamented chapel, regarded as one of the pinnacles of Rayonnant Gothic architecture.
 Admire its exquisite interiors and learn about the royal chapel’s significance in King Louis IX’s and his successors’ political and cultural objectives.

 On this walking tour of Paris, you can tick off some of the city’s most iconic attractions.
 You’ll visit one of Paris’ oldest districts, Île de la Cité.
-And explore the immaculate Tuileries Gardens with your personal guide.
+And explore the immaculate Tuileries Gardens with your guide.

 Visit the world’s first guillotine at Place de la Concorde.
 Enjoy the majesty of Fontaine Saint-Michel.
-And delve into Paris’ dramatic past as you stroll along the Champs Elysees.
+And delve into Paris’ dramatic past as you amble along the Champs Elysees.
 It is the world-famous boulevard that sides the River Seine.

 The Tuileries Gardens are your next stop before delving into Paris’ dark history.
 And see the Place de la Concorde, the site of Paris’ notorious guillotine.

 Before ending your historical trip, visit the famed Louvre museum and Fontaine Saint Michele.